 Display your images in a place where users can see it easily related to the content.
 Displaying unrelated images or displaying it in inappropriate place will make the user confused about the purpose of the image.
 This is also applicable for the image ads if you display ads on your site.

-Organize all the images on your site under the same folder instead of spreading over in too many folders.
-This helps search engines to look and grab all the images of your site from once place rather than looking in different places.
+Organize all the images on your site under the same folder instead of spreading them under too many different folders.
+This helps search engines to look and grab all the images of your site from one place rather than looking in different places.
 It is also recommended to classify the images under monthly subfolders for the purpose of filtering.
 Some of the content management systems like WordPress offer this feature by default making the housekeeping easy for webmasters.

 7. Image Sitemap

-If you use image as a primary source in your site then it’s a good idea to generate an image Sitemap and submit to search engines similar to normal XML Sitemap.
+If you use images as a primary traffic source on your site then it’s a good idea to generate an image Sitemap and submit to search engines similar to normal XML Sitemap.
+Image Sitemap should contain the details of images on each page so that search engines can easily crawl and index them accordingly.

-Though it is easy to convey a bigger message with single image instead of paragraph of texts, using multiple images on a page will drastically increases the page loading time.
+An image can tell thousand words.
+Though it is easy to convey a message with images, using multiple images on a page will drastically increase the page loading time.
 Each image on a page will send a separate http request to the server and make the loading slower than the text content.

 Dos and Don’t with Images: